guillaumelalire/Acoustic-IA-Data-Hack-2024/README.md

 ### 7. VGGish

 - Introduction to VGGish model for audio feature extraction.
-- Loading and implementation of VGGish using TensorFlow Hub.
+- Loading and implementation of single channel VGGish using TensorFlow Hub.